Saturday, January 21, 2012

 1968: Jon Fred & His Playboy Band reached #1 with "Judy In Disguise (With Glasses)".

-1969: The Cowsills recorded "Hair".
+1969: The Cowsills recorded "Hair" in New York City.

-1969: Elvis Presley recorded "In the Ghetto".
+1969: Elvis Presley recorded "In The Ghetto" at American Studios in Memphis, Tennessee.

-1973: Hot August Night by Neil Diamond entered the Top 10 on the album chart.
+1973: Hot August Night by Neil Diamond entered the Top 10 on the Album chart.

-1973: Carly Simon moved to #1 on the adult chart with "You're So Vain".
+1973: Carly Simon moved to #1 on the Adult chart with "You're So Vain".

 1973: Stevie Wonder made it three weeks at #1 on the R&B chart with "Superstition".